Norman Smith (music producer): Early life

 Smith was born in Edmonton, Middlesex, and served as an RAF glider pilot during World War II.
-Smith began pursuing his interest in music after the war, playing drums and piano with several trad jazz combos.
-After an unsuccessful career as a jazz trumpeter and struggling as a session pianist and drummer, Smith joined EMI as an apprentice sound engineer in 1959.
+He began pursuing his interest in music after the war, playing drums and piano with several trad jazz combos.
+After an unsuccessful career as a jazz trumpeter and struggling as a session pianist and drummer, He joined EMI as an apprentice sound engineer in 1959.

 Career as producer and engineer

 Smith was the engineer on all of the EMI studio recordings by the Beatles until the autumn of 1965, when EMI promoted him from engineer to producer.
 The last Beatles album he engineered was Rubber Soul.
 Smith engineered the sound for almost 100 Beatles songs.

 As a reference to Smith's amiable and calm demeanor, John Lennon bestowed upon him the nickname of "Normal" and eventually Smith referenced this directly in the title of his self-published autobiography.

 While working with the Beatles on 17 June 1965, he was offered £15,000 by the band's music publishing company, Dick James Music, to sell outright "Don't Let It Die", a song he had written.

 In early 1967, he began working with Pink Floyd, producing their first, second and fourth studio albums: The Piper at the Gates of Dawn, A Saucerful of Secrets and Ummagumma.
 During the sessions for the song "Remember a Day", drummer Nick Mason became agitated that he could not come up with the right drum part for the song.
 Smith, however, knew what he wanted with the drums, so he played the part himself.
+Smith additionally contributed backing vocals to their song "Paint Box" in what engineer Ken Scott described as Smith's "entry into singing on record".

-In 1968, Smith produced one of the first rock concept albums, Pretty Things' S. F. Sorrow.
+In 1968, Smith produced one of the first rock concept albums, The Pretty Things' S. F. Sorrow.

 He produced early recordings by Barclay James Harvest, including their album Once Again (1971), and many years later was name-checked in John Lees' song "John Lennon's Guitar".